 The hybrid Explorer comes with a 3.3-liter V6 gas engine with an additional electric motor to create 318 horsepower.
 Still, it comes with the gas engine’s ten-speed automatic transmission.
 What you get from the Ford SUV is maximum efficiency.

 For example, the hybrid model earns 27/28 mpg with rear-wheel drive or 23/26 mpg with all-wheel drive.
-Both of these ratings are better than what’s found with solely the gas engine.
+Both of these ratings are better than what’s found with only a gas engine.
 You can also equip it to hold six or seven people while still towing up to 5,000 pounds.

 6. Chrysler Pacifica Hybrid (MSRP: $49,000)